ucgmsim/workflow/wiki/Using-Workflow.md

 # Using Workflow

 This document is a tutorial for the new workflow.
-For those familiar with the old workflow, and in particular the [Rangitata Gorge](https://wiki.canterbury.ac.nz/pages/viewpage.action?pageId=181307633) tutorial, this also highlights a contrast between how the old and new workflow works.
+This tutorial highlights a contrast between how the old and new workflows works, for those familiar with the old workflow.

-This tutorial will simulate a simple rupture from the National Seismic Hazard Model 2022, and produce a video of the low-frequency waveforms (like the Alpine Fault [simulation video](https://www.youtube.com/watch?v=eJx9pxP_GU8)).
+The tutorial simulates a simple rupture from the National Seismic Hazard Model 2022.

 ## Useful Resources

 Your primary resource for help with workflow is, of course, the in-house software team at QuakeCoRE.
-However, there may be queries that are easier answered by the additional resources we list here.
+However, some queries are easily answered by the additional resources we list here.

 Cylc is well-supported on NeSI.
 See the [Cylc on NeSI](https://docs.nesi.org.nz/Scientific_Computing/Supported_Applications/Cylc/) documentation for a more detailed description of using Cylc.
 The [official Cylc documentation](https://cylc.github.io/cylc-doc/stable/html/index.html) is another helpful resource.
 You might find support on the [Cylc forums](https://cylc.discourse.group/).
-Finally, because Cylc is maintained in-house at NeSI, you may also find help at [NeSI's office hours](https://docs.nesi.org.nz/Getting_Started/Getting_Help/Weekly_Online_Office_Hours/) for issues relating to NeSI specifically.
+Finally, since Cylc is maintained in-house at NeSI, you may also find help at [NeSI's office hours](https://docs.nesi.org.nz/Getting_Started/Getting_Help/Weekly_Online_Office_Hours/).

 ## Setup

 We'll assume that you are running the workflow on NeSI.
-If you want to run this example on a different environment (such as Hypocentre), refer to the [extra steps](#extra-steps) at the end of this tutorial.
+If you want to run this example in a different environment (such as Hypocentre), refer to the [extra steps](#extra-steps) at the end of this tutorial.

-All that is required for NeSI users to setup the workflow is execute the setup script.
+All that is required for NeSI users to set up the workflow is to execute the setup script.
 Run the following from either Maui or Mahuika:

 ``` shell
 /nesi/nobackup/nesi00213/workflow-setup
 source ~/.bashrc
 ```

-Then copy the tutorial workflow,
+Then, copy the tutorial workflow:

 ``` shell
 cp -r /nesi/nobackup/nesi00213/tutorial ~/cylc-src